Charlie's Angels: Development

 In the initial concept of the series, the three females' boss would be a millionaire who often aided them in their assignments; however, Jackson and Spelling decided it would be more interesting to have the boss's identity remain a secret.
 With this, millionaire Charlie Townsend was an unseen character on the series who only spoke to the Angels via a Western Electric speakerphone.
 John Forsythe, who played the unseen Charlie Townsend, recorded his lines in an audio studio and was never on set.
 Thus, Forsythe rarely met any of his female co-stars.
 Some years later, he bumped into Farrah Fawcett at a tennis court, as he recalled, "I was coming off the court when she came up to me and said, 'Charlie!
 I finally met Charlie!'".
 Forsythe was offered the 'Charlie' role in a panicky late-night phone call from Spelling after the original choice, Gig Young, showed up too intoxicated to read his lines: "I didn't even take my pajamas off – I just put on my topcoat and drove over to Fox.
 When it was finished, Aaron Spelling said, 'That's perfect'.
 And I went home and went back to bed".

 Spelling and Goldberg decided to add actor David Doyle to the cast as John Bosley, an employee of Charlie, who would frequently aid the Angels in their assignments.
 Although ABC had approved of a pilot film, they were concerned about how audiences would accept three women fighting crime on their own.
 ABC executives brought in David Ogden Stiers as Scott Woodville, who would act as the chief backup to the Angels and Bosley's superior; he would also be depicted as the organizer of the plan, in similar fashion to Jim Phelps in Mission: Impossible, a series for which Goff and Roberts had written.

 The 74-minute pilot film initially aired on March 21, 1976.
 The story focuses heavily on Kelly Garrett (a role intended for Jackson before she and Smith swapped) who poses as an heiress who returns home to gain her father's successful winery.
-In the end of the film the three women are caught in a bind and Scott attempts to save them, but to no avail, leaving them to solve the dilemma on their own (and with the help of allies made during the story).
+In the end of the film the three women are caught in a bind and Woodville attempts to save them, but to no avail, leaving them to solve the dilemma on their own (and with the help of allies made during the story).
 ABC executives were somewhat disappointed in this initial project, fearing there was more emphasis on camp than serious drama.
-After viewing the pilot, Spelling encouraged executives to delete Scott Woodville from the series; according to The Charlie's Angels Casebook, audiences also reacted negatively to the character.
+According to The Charlie's Angels Casebook, audiences reacted negatively to the Scott Woodville character and Spelling encouraged executives to delete Woodville from the series.
 Bosley was kept, made slightly less inept than depicted in the pilot, and was given many of Woodville's attributes and responsibilities.
 The series formally premiered on Wednesday, September 22, 1976, at 10:00pm.